oldjun/PyMyORM/README.md

 show variables like '%wait_timeout%';
 ```

+### auto reconnect

 mysql server maybe reboot because some reason, but don't worry about it.
 PyMyORM has take care about this situation, each connetion will auto re-connect immediately if the connection has gone.

 ### connection pool